 For couples or families travelling together, the February changes have meaningfully degraded the card's value.
 A family of four would now pay $125 for an authorized user plus $45 per additional adult guest plus $25 per child at Capital One Lounges — quickly approaching or exceeding the lounge cost of competing networks despite the lower annual fee.
 The two-free-guest policy at Chase Sapphire Lounges is now structurally better for the family-travel use case.

 The honest framing: Priority Pass is the right secondary network rather than the primary lounge strategy.
-It covers airports where the issuer-specific networks do not have presence and provides backup access during crowded periods at the issuer lounges.
+It covers airports where the issuer-specific networks have no presence and provides backup access during crowded periods at the issuer lounges.
 As a primary lounge strategy, the quality variance is too high to reliably plan around.

 Two airline-specific lounge benefits are notable through general-purpose travel credit cards: